 Requesting Legal Assistance

-The majority of CILS’s funding comes from federal and state grants (see below).
+The majority of CILS’ funding comes from federal and state grants (see below).
 These funding sources limit who we can service and the services we can provide.
 All persons, tribes, tribal organizations and entities requesting free legal assistance must participate in an intake interview to determine eligibility.

 Free Legal Services and Client Eligibility:

-Tribes, Tribal Organizations and Entities: CILS can provide free legal services if the tribe, tribal organization or entity qualifies as “low income.”
-The tribe, tribal organization or entity must demonstrate and certify that they do not have unrestricted funds to retain private legal counsel and that 51% of their membership are at or below the poverty level.
+Tribes, Tribal Organizations, and Entities: CILS can provide free legal services if the tribe, tribal organization or entity qualifies as “low income.”
+The tribe, tribal organization or entity must demonstrate and certify that they do not have unrestricted funds to retain private legal counsel and that 51% of their members are at or below the poverty level.
 The tribe’s, tribal organization’s or entity’s legal issue must involve a question of federal Indian law.

 Fee for Legal Services:

 CILS may represent, on a fee-for-service basis, persons, tribes, tribal organizations and entities who are over income for free services.
 CILS’ fee structure is flexible and adjustable depending on the client’s available resources and unique circumstances.

 If you are dissatisfied by legal services received, please fill out the Grievance Complaint Form.